 Video Series Launched in April 2015, GFLEC’s video series, “What’s the big idea in financial literacy?,” provides brief videos on key topics within financial literacy.
 The speakers include members of the GFLEC team as well as its collaborators.

 This video series offers concise summaries of in-depth academic and practitioner presentations, in plain English, for dissemination to a worldwide audience.
 For convenient viewing, most videos are between three and six minutes long.
-FinLit Talks Annamaria Lusardi of GFLEC and David Laibson of the Department of Economics at Harvard University on Private Paternalism, the Commitment Puzzle, […]
+FinLit Talks with Annamaria Lusardi of GFLEC and Magda Bianco of the Bank of Italy on Challenges for Financial Inclusion: The Role for […]

 The mission of the International Federation of Finance Museums (IFFM) is to provide a framework for greater collaboration among museums, facilitating the sharing of exhibits, the exchange of scholarship and scholarly resources, and the interchange of information and knowledge.
 The IFFM also aims to develop and implement innovative ideas and programs to advance financial literacy […]